jon-michael-c/Database-Web-Basics/README.md

 # Creating an API Server

-# Deploying to a Server
+# Webpage and Deploying to a Server

+To interact with the data within an API on a webpage, we must fetch it's content with a javascript function.
+<pre><code>
+const loadTitles = async () => {
+    try {
+        const res = await fetch('http://34.121.233.142/Database-Web-Basics/public/read.php');
+        titleData = await res.json();
+        console.log(titleData);

+    } catch (err) {
+        console.error(err);
+    }
+};

+</code></pre>

+We can use this data to create an event listener function where it will display the results based on the input from the user.
+Link the <a href-"https://github.com/jon-michael-c/Database-Web-Basics/blob/main/public/app.js">script</a> to the <a href="https://github.com/jon-michael-c/Database-Web-Basics/blob/main/public/index.html">html</a> and <a href="https://github.com/jon-michael-c/Database-Web-Basics/blob/main/public/styles.css">style</a> with css.

 For deployment of the web app, Google Cloud Platform was used as a hosting service.
 The platform allows virtual machine instances to be run on their network.
 This particular web application is hosted on a linux(ubuntu) VM instance running an apache server. <br/>

 All project files were created in the server directory on the linux machine.
-An html file lies in the parent folder for when a client enters the server it redirects to the <a href="https://github.com/jon-michael-c/Database-Web-Basics/tree/main/public">public folder</a> where the web app's main contents reside. <br />
+A html file lies in the parent folder for when a client enters the server it redirects to the <a href="https://github.com/jon-michael-c/Database-Web-Basics/tree/main/public">public folder</a> where the web app's main contents reside. <br />

  The apache server address is <a href="http://34.121.233.142">http://34.121.233.142</a>